 Winter can be hard for freelancers.
-If you’re not careful you could slip on ice and break your wrist, spend months freezing your butt off or end up crying over a massive heating bill.
-But there’s no need to worry about staying safe and warm this winter because I have some fail-proof ways to get through it without falling foul to frostbite or fractures.
+You could slip on ice and break your wrist, spend months freezing your butt off or end up sobbing over a massive heating bill.
+But there’s no need to worry about staying safe and warm this winter because I have some fail-proof ways to get through it without succumbing to frostbite or fractures.

 This is a Virtual Assistant case study and interview with Toks Coyle (née Adebanjo) from TAVA Services.
 Winner and runner-up of a number of VA awards, Toks lives with her husband in East Lothian, Scotland and set up her business in the Autumn of 2016 after struggling to find a career path she was truly passionate about.